-Date of First Appointment: 5 November 2013 Skills & Experience: Mr. Scicluna was elected to the Board in November 2013.
-Mr Scicluna is also Non-Executive Director of ReAPS Asset Management Limited.
+Skills & Experience: Mr. Scicluna was elected to the Board in November 2013.
+Mr. Scicluna is also Non-Executive Director of ReAPS Asset Management Limited.
 Since 2012 Mr. Scicluna has directorships in asset management and insurance companies licensed in Malta.
-He held a number of managerial positions in Mid-Med Bank between 1976 and 1996, following which he joined Midland Bank which later became HSBC Bank Malta plc.
+He held a number of managerial positions in Mid-Med Bank between 1976 and 1996, following which he joined Midland Bank which later became HSBC Bank Malta plc where he held several Senior Executive positions.
 He also served on several boards for HSBC Malta subsidiaries and on its Audit Committee.
 Mr. Scicluna is an Associate of the Chartered Institute of Bankers, holds a Diploma in Financial Studies and was elected a Fellow of the Institute of Financial Services in 1999.

-- Non-Executive Director ReAPS Asset Management Limited; - Non-Executive Director Merck Capital Asset Management Limited; - Non-Executive Director Accredited Insurance (Europe) Limited; - Non-Executive Director Zarattini International Limited.
+Non-Executive Director - ReAPS Asset Management Limited; Non-Executive Director - Merck Capital Asset Management Limited; Chairman - Accredited Insurance (Europe) Limited; Chairman - Zarattini International Limited.